 - One point of contact from viewing to completion so we have a total understanding of your needs

 The first step is for you to register your details and let us discuss your property requirements.
 This can be easily be done by email, telephone, in person or by completing our online registration form.
-Once registered, we will be able to contact you with suitable properties, as well as keep you informed of any new properties the day they come on to our books and 1 day before they go public on our site, that match your requirements.
+Once registered, we will be able to contact you with suitable properties, as well as keep you informed of any new properties the day they come onto the market

 It is advisable wherever possible to get a mortgage agreed in principle before any final decision on your new property is made.

-The advantage of this is, not only to provide you with a clear indication of what is affordable to you, but it also shows the seller that you are seriously looking which make you very attractive to sellers putting “you” the buyer in a stronger position to complete your purchase.
+The advantage of this is not only to provide you with a clear indication of what is affordable to you, but it also shows the seller that you are in a strong position.
+This makes you a viable option for the seller and will put in a prime position to secure the deal.

 Making an Offer

-NB: All offers are “Subject To Contract” and therefore neither party is legally bound until a contract is actually signed.
+NB: All offers are “Subject To Contract” and therefore neither party is legally bound until an exchange of contracts.

 Once your offer has been accepted by the vendor, you should instruct a solicitor to act on your behalf.
-Your solicitor is required to handle all legal aspects of your purchase e.g. property conveyancing.
+Your solicitor is required to handle all legal aspects of your purchase and formalise the transaction.

-If you have not appointed a solicitor or a firm to represent you already, we will be happy to recommend one from our list of experienced firms many of whom have 25 years or more experience.
+If you have not appointed a solicitor or a firm to represent you already, we will be happy to recommend one from our list of experienced firms.

 At this stage, you will also be required to proceed with your mortgage application and liaise with your mortgage consultant/broker accordingly.

-Local authority searches are conducted by the buyer’s solicitor, this is done by submitting a local authority search to the local borough council.
+Local authority searches are conducted by the buyer’s solicitor.
 The purpose of this is to ascertain if there is any planning consent previously granted on the property or if there are any other local issues which may have an impact on the purchase.
-In some instances, the search may also include an environmental and drainage search or even a land registry search.
+In addition to the local search, your solicitor will also apply environmental, drainage and other relevant searches

 The draft contract is drawn up by the seller’s solicitor and is forwarded to the buyer’s solicitor for consideration.
 Any additional queries or questions will be asked and answered and the contract amended accordingly, subject to final approval.